omarkawach/maps-sdk-react-ts/README.md

-> [!CAUTION]
-> This sample is using ArcGIS Maps SDK for JavaScript 4.32-next.128 and Calcite 3.0.0-next.134.
-This is a pre-release version and is not recommended for production use.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.